Rental Certificate Compliance Verdict

 Verified Apr 7, 2026 Review Jul 6, 2026

-These operational lanes are separate from the official rule text.
-They do not imply official approval, licensing, or city endorsement.
+These Philly handoff lanes are optional follow-up help after you confirm the city step.
+They do not imply city approval, licensing, or endorsement.